 - evaluated the effects of forest management techniques (e.g. prescribed fire) on amphibian movement, habitat selection, and behavior, and

 - examined long-term changes in river turtle communities and their habitat.
 All of my research is conducted with the goal of providing conservation practitioners, land managers, and policy makers with necessary information for the effective management and conservation of functional ecosystems and wildlife.

-Prof. Scott Smedley (LSC 302) - The Chemical Ecology of Insects
+Prof. Ben Toscano (LSC 302) – Ecology of animal personality and species interactions

 Prof. Terri Williams (LSC 232, LSC 239) – Development and Evolution of Arthropod Segmentation.